 |Bourg St Maurice||Moutiers||Ashford||London St Pancras|

 Normally, the direct Eurostar Ski Train services are suitable only for skiers whose holiday dates are Saturday – Saturday.
-However, last season Eurostar added ran one extra service, serving Sunday-Sunday holidays, at February half-term.
+However, over the past three seasons Eurostar has run an extra service, serving Sunday-Sunday holidays, at February half-term.
+Assuming that Eurostar continues this for February half term, the service would be the following.

-The outbound trains was overnight, departing St Pancras on the Saturday eveing, arriving in the Alps early on the Sunday morning.
+The outbound journey is overnight, departing St Pancras on Saturday 15th Feb in the evening, arriving in the Alps early on the Sunday morning.

-The return journey was daytime, departing the Alps on the Sunday morning and arriving back at St Pancras in the afternoon.
+The return journey is daytime, departing the Alps on the Sunday 23rd in the morning and arriving at St Pancras the same afternoon.

 |Bourg St Maurice||dep||09:34|

-It's not yet clear whether Eurostar will do this for the 2017-18 season.
+It would be great if Eurostar ran a daytime Sunday - Sunday service every week.
 To help encourage Eurostar to build on this, please sign and share our petition for a Sunday - Sunday Ski Train

 How much does the overnight Eurostar Ski Train cost?